 Rifles are perfectly safe if you’re out in the woods away from people.
 If you’re shooting ducks in an area where you could be hitting people, you shouldn’t be shooting ducks.

-I also do not believe wildlife refuges should allow hunting except for very special circumstances.
+Wildlife refuges should allow hunting except for very special circumstances

 “The duck and goose hunting season on the west coast generally spans 100 days of the year and is open on many shared public lands including National Wildlife Refuges and state-owned wildlife areas (outside of state parks and national parks).
 The season begins around the time ducks and geese start migrating to their wintering grounds, and it ends just a short time before the onset of spring migration.
 In essence, bird hunting season covers the bulk of time during which ducks and geese are resting, feeding, refueling, and bonding with mates during the winter months.